Book I, Ch. 6— Moon, Shadow, Crescent Knife

 Her raspy voice rumbled far farther than it should have been able to reach.

-When she spoke, her voice was like paper too, only all could hear it, and all that heard her could tell…
+Ica’s voice was papery, too, except that all could hear it, and all that heard her could tell… they could feel that…

 Ica had power.